rusty-celery/rusty-celery.github.io/src/coming-from-python/index.md

 }
 ```

-The `consume` method will listen for `SIGINT` and `SIGTERM` signals just like a Python worker and will try to clean up finish all pending tasks before shutting down.
+The `consume` method will listen for `SIGINT` and `SIGTERM` signals - just like a Python worker  - and will try to finish all pending tasks before shutting down unless it receives another signal.

 ## Time limits vs timeout